 Aristotle once said, “For the things we have to learn before we can do them, we learn by doing them.”

 After you learn a new skill, be very purposeful about how you will practice it.
 Write down how putting it to use felt.
 (Spoiler alert: It won’t feel good the first time.
 Or the second or the third.
-But you’ll get the hang of it.)
+But you’ll get the hang of it!)

 Reading an article about the “32 Things Never to Say in Front of Your Boss” makes for a great diversion from work, but it doesn’t make it more likely that you’ll practice what you read.

-Celebrate Your Success
+Reflect on Your Success

-Writing down your successes is a great way to ensure that you turn infrequent behaviors into frequent habits.
-We always love to learn in collaboration with our clients, partners, and practitioners in the field.
-Here are a few questions to spark a discussion:
+Writing down new experiences that went well is a great way to ensure that you turn infrequent behaviors into frequent habits.
+(I love the DayOne app for this.)